gsoft-inc/wl-extensions-mongo/README.md

 Our indexation engine handles:

 1. Discovering the `CreateIndexModel<TDocument>` declared in your code using reflection.
-2. Computing an **unique index name** based on the model (we append a hash to the provided index name, for example, `name_512cbbb935626e2b4b7c44972597c4a8`).
+2. Computing a **unique index name** based on the model (we append a hash to the provided index name, for example, `name_512cbbb935626e2b4b7c44972597c4a8`).
 3. Discovering existing indexes in the MongoDB collection.
 4. Comparing the names and hashes of both sides to determine if:
    1. We need to create a missing index.